Malcolm Atkin Military Research

 At first, Section D worked in close partnership with MI(R) in the War Office and facilitated its expansion in April 1939 (see the forthcoming Secret Warriors).
 But there was increasing tension caused by the ambition and jealousy of Colin Gubbins.
 The latter deeply resented that MI(R) was prevented by its charter from engaging in non-military guerrilla warfare and had to rely heavily on Section D for its funding and supply lines.
 This antagonism led to a considerable re-writing of Section D history when the post-war history of SOE was written and the near santification of Gubbins as the commander of the latter.

 The final straw in the relationship of Section D to the War Office came with the formation of the Home Defence Scheme as a civilian guerrilla force in Britain.
-The War Office response was the military Auxiliary Units and Section D for Destruction includes previously unpublished correspondence regarding the relationship between the two bodies.
-The Gubbins version of the founding of the Auxiliary Units after the war, part of his ongoing conflict with SIS (which had forced his retirement from the army on only a colonel's pension) gave no credit to Section D but the official, if unpublished, history of the Auxiliary Units noted that most Aux.
+It was quickly formed in May 1940 as a continuance of Section Ds work in France and the Low Countries in preparing weapons dumps and training for potential resistance fighters.
+Until then, no thought had been given to creating a guerrilla force on the precedent of the Polish guerrilla organisation (as opposed to the long term resistance organisation created as Section VII of SIS.
+The War Office response to what was viewed as an SIS 'private army' was the military Auxiliary Units and Section D for Destruction includes previously unpublished correspondence regarding the relationship between the two bodies.
+The Gubbins version of the founding of the Auxiliary Units after the war, part of his ongoing conflict with SIS (which had forced his retirement from the army on only a colonel's pension) gave no credit to Section D. Nonetheless, the official, if unpublished, history of the Auxiliary Units noted that most Aux.
 Unit Intelligence Officers had been helped b the introduction to men who had been trained in sabotage by 'MI5' and who 'were generally outstanding individuals, who eventually became group commanders'.
 These were SIS Section D recruits who now operated at the heart of the War Office Auxiliary Units and whose role has now been completely obscured.
+Although most popular attention has gone to the Auxiliary Units (seduced by the romance of hidden bases and a constructed mythology of deadly assassins), it was the Home Defence Scheme, which, at a time when Britain's defences were at their lowest ebb, that would have provided the core of Britain's guerrilla fighters to resist Nazi invasion.

 In a minor footnote of History, one by-product of one of Section D's operations, was the creation of the popular wartime song A Nightingale Sang in Berkeley Square!